 Those merchants that can integrate data and provide a smooth and seamless experience across platforms – allowing consumers to start a booking on one device and finish on another – are going to enjoy a bigger slice of the pie.

 There are demographic forces as work too.
-According to research completed by Hipmunk, half of millennials describe themselves as
+According to research completed by Hipmunk, half of millennials

 What’s a merchant to do?

 Competition is particularly fierce in native apps, where growth outpaces that of mobile websites.
 The convenience of one-touch booking (based on stored payment details) and highly personalized experiences enable the kind of seamless experience that consumers